915-Lab/Coding-Skills-Evaluation/codingSkillsEvaluation/input/python_tutorial_main_sections_only1.md

 Package Index by going to it in your web browser.

-`pip` has a number of subcommands: âinstallâ, âuninstallâ, âfreezeâ, etc. (Consult the [Installing Python Modules](../installing/index.html#installing-index) guide for complete documentation for `pip`.)
+`pip` has a number of subcommands: “install”, “uninstall”, “freeze”, etc. (Consult the [Installing Python Modules](../installing/index.html#installing-index) guide for complete documentation for `pip`.)

-You can install the latest version of a package by specifying a packageâs name:
+You can install the latest version of a package by specifying a package’s name: